ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 **R9.7** RPP MAY include a mechanism for cryptographic verification of request and response messages as an additional security layer.

-**R9.8** RPP MUST allowing for multiple user accounts linked to a single registrar, registar user management MAY be delegated to an administrator account linked to a registrar, allowing for self service account management by the registar.
+**R9.8** RPP MUST allow for multiple user accounts linked to a single registrar, registar user management MAY be delegated to an administrator account linked to a registrar, allowing for self service account management by the registar.

 **R9.9** RPP MUST support a granalar authorization matrix, where one or more permissions are coupled to a user account.
 Allowing for the creation of different types of user accounts, such a readonly users only allowed to fetch data about existing objects, and power users allowed to create and modify objects.